TREASURIES-Yields tumble as new virus variant spurs hunt for safe havens

 European stocks were set for their worst day in more than a year as countries in Europe tightened travel controls in hopes of containing the new variant.

+In the United States, the blue-chip Dow Jones Industrial Average fell more than 2%, while the Russell 2000 index of smaller companies tumbled more than 3.6%.

-The yield curve steepened, with spreads between 5- and 30-year Treasuries rising back to their levels before the news of Powell's reappointment on Monday.
+The yield curve steepened, with spreads between five- and 30-year Treasuries rising back to their levels before the news of Powell's reappointment on Monday.

 Price